-Photograph of a 1985 demonstration led by the Muslim population of Ceuta and Melilla to demand legal, political, and social rights for Muslim residents of the enclaves. ©El Alminar de Melilla, 03.11.85.
+Photograph of a 1985 demonstration led by the Muslim population of Ceuta and Melilla to demand legal, political, and social rights for Muslim residents of the enclaves.
+Photograph: XXX, 3 November 1985.

 The constantly growing population of Moroccan origin still gives rise to fears in some quarters that the enclaves will lose their "Spanishness".
 Social and spatial segregation27 and discrimination at all levels persist and are regularly denounced by Muslim residents.